We all want our daughters to have a voice. I need my daughter to have one.

 We soon discovered our girl was special.
 In fact, she’s so unique there isn’t a name for her particular syndrome.
 She has come miles further than we were told she could.
 Her future is bright, yet shadowed by developmental and medical challenges.

 One day, she will understand and feel the sting of hurtful words and actions.
-The most important thing I can do is to help her to find her own voice.
+The most important thing I can do to prepare her is to help her to find her voice.

 My girl is a mess of blonde curls, big brown eyes and pouty pink lips.
 She’s beautiful.
 People want to do things for her.
 I want her to learn how to do for herself.

 She loves animals and insects and kicking a ball with her brother.
 Though she often stumbles, she keeps on running.
-I never want to her give up or be afraid to fall.
+I never want her to give up or to be afraid to fall.